warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

 .. image:: _images/output_Options.JPG

-Each tab takes in a float value.
+Each tab takes in a floating point precision value.

 **Actuator**

 Actuator is displayed below the Output configuration tabs.
-This is hard coded into the application so it cannot be changed.
+This field is disabled by default.

 .. image:: _images/actuator.JPG